alboro/gtts_as_open_ai/README.md

 The idea isn’t new: gTTS + Docker + OpenAI.
 Why?
 To listen to books for free, not with Apple’s voice, but with Google’s.
 In the future — text preprocessing to filter out annoying symbols, e.g. certain types of quotation marks.
 But for now, nothing is filtered.
-I set it up on a cheap VPS, pointed a custom OpenAI URL in my reading app, and now I’m listening — gTTS is fast.
+I set it up on a cheap VPS, pointed a custom OpenAI URL in my reading app (https://<yourdomain.com>/v1/audio/speech), and now I’m listening — gTTS is fast.

 # Simple usage